8 differences between delivery services, shipping and in house delivery for your growing business

 - Shipping service: While UPS and FexEd make it really hard to accept loads more than 150lbs, anything more than 50lbs can cause much higher costs than regular shipping.

-- Courier service: Courier services can provide more flexibility for the size of the loads.
-While most of the courier services focus on urgent shipments of smaller packages, some courier services provide on-demand delivery service for business needs.
+- Delivery service: Delivery services can provide more flexibility for the size of the loads.
+While most of the delivery services focus on urgent shipments of smaller packages, some delivery services provide delivery service for other business needs.

 Flexibility is critical to meet the delivery volume which can change from week-to-week and even day-to-day.